Why Coastal GasLink says it rejected a pipeline route endorsed by Wet'suwet'en hereditary chiefs | CBC News

 There is no mention of the Kemano or Icy Pass routes in either the 2014 submission from the Office of the Wet'suwet'en, nor in the B.C.
 Supreme Court injunction.

-In that same 2014 letter, which Coastal GasLink has now published on its website, the company suggested using a "Morice River North" alternate route for approximately 55 km of the pipeline, which it said would take construction three to five kilometers away from the Unist'ot'en healing centre established by the hereditary chiefs in 2015.
+In that same 2014 letter, which Coastal GasLink has now published on its website, the company suggested using a "Morice River North" alternate route for approximately 55 km of the pipeline, which it said would take construction three to five kilometres away from the Unist'ot'en healing centre established by the hereditary chiefs in 2015.

 In a statement posted on its website, Coastal GasLink said it never received a response to this offer, nor to any other aspects of the letter.